Mac Davis: Personal life and death

 At 21, he married Fran Cook from Georgia.
-Their son, Joel Scott, was born a year later; Davis shifted from playing in rock bands to learning the music business while working in Liberty Records' publishing division.
+Their son, Joel Scott, (Scotty in "Watching Scotty Grow") was born a year later; Davis shifted from playing in rock bands to learning the music business while working in Liberty Records' publishing division.
 The Liberty job got him to Los Angeles and made it easier to "pitch his own tunes" to record producers.
 Davis commented, "One day Fran decided to do her own thing and she wanted me to do mine."
 They divorced and she went back to Atlanta.

 Davis next met Sarah Barg, then 16 and living in his apartment building with her mother.
 Two years later, they were married.
 "We talked about having a family, but I was waiting for her to grow up," he says.
 She left him in 1976 for Glen Campbell, with whom she then had one child, Dillon.
 She also left Campbell shortly after Dillon's birth.

-In 1980, Davis started to date a young nurse, Lise Gerard.
-They married in 1982 when she was 24, and they had two children.
-They remained happily married until Davis' death at age 78 on September 29, 2020, following heart surgery.
+In 1979, Davis started to date a young nurse, Lise Gerard.
+They married in 1983 when she was 25, and they had two children, Noah Claire and Cody Luke.
+They remained married until Davis' death at age 78 on September 29, 2020, following heart surgery.